thoughtworks-jumpstart/data-structure-algo-katas/README.md

-# kata-for-fun
+# data structures and algorithms katas

 For people who have nothing better to do

 This is not course material and has nothing related to the course.

-### Suggested path for data structure.
+### Suggested path for data structures

+1. fixedLengthArray
 1. queue
-2. stack
+1. stack
-3. fixedLengthQueue
+1. fixedLengthQueue
-4. circular queue
+1. circularQueue
-5. linkedList
+1. linkedList

-### suggested path for algorithm
+### Suggested path for algorithms

 1. binary search